C06A/multiColorRainbow3DPrint/README.md

 8. Another way to build solids is to use 3D shape functions.
 For the clouds let's use cylinder
 9. Each cloud built off a set of cylinders.
 Let's also define the pairs of radius and coordinates of base center for each cylinder and loop over collection of them.
-All values here defined relative to the radius of the rainbow and will scale with later
+All values here defined relative to the radius of the rainbow and will scale with latter
+10. Follow the same approach let's create the right cloud.
+Both left and right clouds could be created from the single collection of pairs, but keeping separate may be useful later